aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_kubernetes.md

       --checks-bundle-repository string   OCI registry URL to retrieve checks bundle from (default "ghcr.io/aquasecurity/trivy-checks:0")
       --clear-cache                       clear image caches without scanning
-      --compliance string                 compliance report to generate (k8s-nsa,k8s-cis,k8s-pss-baseline,k8s-pss-restricted) --config-data strings               specify paths from which data for the Rego policies will be recursively loaded --config-check strings              specify the paths to the Rego check files or to the directories containing them, applying config files
+      --compliance string                 compliance report to generate (k8s-nsa,k8s-cis,k8s-pss-baseline,k8s-pss-restricted) --config-check strings              specify the paths to the Rego check files or to the directories containing them, applying config files
-      --db-repository string              OCI repository to retrieve trivy-db from (default "ghcr.io/aquasecurity/trivy-db:2")
+      --config-data strings               specify paths from which data for the Rego checks will be recursively loaded --db-repository string              OCI repository to retrieve trivy-db from (default "ghcr.io/aquasecurity/trivy-db:2")
       --dependency-tree                   [EXPERIMENTAL] show dependency origin tree of vulnerable packages --disable-node-collector            When the flag is activated, the node-collector job will not be executed, thus skipping misconfiguration findings on the node.